-(1) By virtue of its regulatory powers referred to in section 2.4, FIN-FSA issues the following regulations on regular submission to FIN-FSA of information on internal control and risk management.
-(Issued on 29 January 2018, valid from 1 March 2018)
+(1) By virtue of its regulatory powers referred to in section 2.4, the FIN-FSA issues the following regulations on regular submission to the FIN-FSA of information on internal control, risk management and disruptions.
+(Issued on 23 September 2019, valid from 1 January 2020)

-- (2) Supervised entities shall immediately inform FIN-FSA of any substantial faults or disruptions in services provided to customers and in payment and IT systems.
-Substantial disruptions in money transmission and card payments may be, for example, disruptions and delays affecting a large number of customers or disruptions where customer information has come into the possession of external parties.
-Disruptions and faults damaging or jeopardising the supervised entity's capacity to continue its business activities or fulfil its obligations shall also be reported to FIN-FSA without delay.

-- (3) Soon after the first report, the supervised entity shall submit a supplementary report to FIN-FSA with more detailed information on the disruption.

-- (4) A report shall be submitted at least for the following disruption types: (Issued on 29 January 2018, valid from 1 March 2018)

-- IT system intrusions

-- information security breach

-- spreading of malicious software to IT systems

-- denial-of-service attacks.
+- (2) Supervised entities shall without delay submit an initial report to the FIN-FSA of any substantial faults or disruptions in services provided to customers and in payment and IT systems.
+Substantial disruptions in money transmission and card payments may be, for example, disruptions and delays affecting a large number of customers.
+Substantial disruptions also include disruptions and deviations related to network and information security or disruptions where customer information has come into the possession of external parties.
+Disruptions and faults damaging or jeopardising the supervised entity's capacity to continue its business activities or fulfil its obligations shall also be reported to the FIN-FSA without delay.
+(Issued on 23 September 2019, valid from 1 January 2020). - (3) The report must be identified by "information security" if it concerns an information security deviation and "data protection" if it involves a violation of data protection (Issued on 23 September 2019, valid from 1 January 2020). - (4) Soon after the first report, the supervised entity shall submit a supplementary report to the FIN-FSA with more detailed information on the disruption, and a final report once the root cause of the disruption has been identified.
+(Issued on 23 September 2019, valid from 1 January 2020). - (5) A report shall be submitted at least for the following disruption types: (Issued on 23 September 2019, valid from 1 January 2020) - IT system intrusions - exposure of information to unauthorized parties - information security breach - spreading of malicious software to IT systems - denial-of-service attacks.

-- (5) The following disruptions shall also be reported, if they affect the quality of the services provided to the customers:

-- software failures

-- disruptions in telecommunication

-- computer downtime and hardware failures

-- delays in money transmission.

-- (6) Supervised entities providing payment services and persons providing payment services without authorisation shall report significant operational and security disruptions concerning